-In 2016, Seed2Fork launched its first small-scale agroforestry ancestral practices focused on land stewardship and culturally relevant farming for Black, Brown, Latinx, Indigenous, Native American, immigrant, and low-income communities.
+In 2016, Seed2Fork launched its first small-scale agroforestry and ancestral farming initiatives focused on alley cropping, forest farming, and land stewardship that are culturally relevant to Black, Brown, Latinx, Indigenous, Native American, immigrant, and low-income communities.
 We have found that growing useful trees, shrubs, and plants together creates a beneficial ecosystem for all species involved.
-These practices remain an integral part of how we farm throughout Skagit, Snohomish, King, and Pierce Counties.
+These practices remain an integral part of how we farm throughout Washington State.

 .png)